 In a country like India having electricity 24×7 in the house is a dream in many places.
 Even those who get electricity 24×7 have to deal with the headache of finding out that their electricity bill has overshot the budget and racked up astronomical figures.
-Before you set out to blame the electricity board in your neighbourhood, it might be prudent to check if you have not fallen prey to these 5 common things that raise your energy bill.
+Before you set out to blame the electricity board in your neighborhood, it might be prudent to check if you have not fallen prey to these 5 common things that raise your energy bill.
 Your answers to these five questions below will point you towards the hidden things that may increase your bill.

 Is your fridge in the right place?

 A fridge is an important electrical device in any household and consumes a significant amount of electricity.
-A fridge can be more power efficient if it is placed at least 2 inches away from a wall.
+A fridge can be more power-efficient if it is placed at least 2 inches away from a wall.
 This should be done because air circulation is important for a fridge and positioning the fridge in such a way allows for optimum power efficiency.
 Another way to avoid excessive consumption of electricity is to not expose the fridge to direct sunlight as doing this makes the fridge consume more electricity.